Which of the following is subtracted from gross sales to calculat... | Study Prep in Pearson+

 Understand the concept of gross sales: Gross sales represent the total revenue generated from sales before any deductions.

-Learn the definition of net sales: Net sales are calculated by subtracting specific deductions from gross sales, such as sales returns, allowances, and discounts.
+Learn what net sales are: Net sales are calculated by subtracting specific deductions from gross sales.
+These deductions typically include sales returns, allowances, and discounts.

-Identify the correct deduction: Sales returns and allowances are subtracted from gross sales because they represent reductions in revenue due to returned goods or price adjustments.
+Identify the relevant deductions: Sales returns and allowances are amounts deducted from gross sales due to returned goods or allowances provided to customers for damaged or unsatisfactory products.

-Clarify why other options are incorrect: Cost of goods sold, interest expense, and operating expenses are not subtracted from gross sales to calculate net sales.
-These are used in other parts of the income statement, such as calculating gross profit or net income.
+Clarify why other options are not subtracted: Cost of goods sold, overhead expenses, and depreciation expense are not subtracted from gross sales to calculate net sales.
+These are used in other calculations, such as determining gross profit or operating expenses.

-Apply the formula for net sales: Net Sales = Gross Sales - Sales Returns and Allowances - Discounts (if applicable).
+Conclude the calculation process: To calculate net sales, subtract sales returns and allowances from gross sales using the formula: .

 Watch next